 - Omani foreign trade

 Objectives of the subject “Doing Business in the Sultanate of Oman”:

-- To analyze the Omani economy and foreign trade
+- To analyse the Omani economy and foreign trade

 - To evaluate business opportunities in the Sultanate of Oman